Camera Obscura and World of Illusions is perhaps Edinburgh’s oldest visitor attraction, entertaining visitors since 1853.

 A tram is an excellent way to explore the city even as you try and reach Camera Obscura.

-You must get down at Princes Street stop, which is seven minutes’ walk from Outlook Tower.
+It would be best if you got down at Princes Street stop, which is seven minutes walk from Outlook Tower.

-For tram times, prices and routes following this link.
+For tram times, prices and routes check out the Edinburgh Tram’s official website.

-Getting to Camera Obscura by car isn’t a good idea because Royal Mile doesn’t have any space for car parking.
+Getting to Camera Obscura by car isn’t a good idea because Royal Mile doesn’t have any car parking space.

-The nearest on-street parking is available at NCP Castle Terrace car park, which is ten minutes’ walk from the attraction.
+The nearest on-street parking is available at NCP Castle Terrace car park, a ten-minute walk from the attraction.

 The regular cost for five hours of parking is 19.50 Pounds, but visitors to Camera Obscura get a discount of 9.5 Pounds and thus pay only 10 Pounds.